Swissair Flight 111: Examination of wreckage

 The lack of flight recorder data for the last six minutes of the flight added significant complexity to the investigation and was a major factor in its lengthy duration.
-The TSB team had to reconstruct the final six minutes entirely from the physical evidence.
+The TSB team had to reconstruct the final six minutes entirely based on the physical evidence.
 The investigation became the largest and most expensive transport accident investigation in Canadian history, costing CA$57 million (US$48.5 million) over five years.

 Cockpit recordings

 The cockpit voice recorder used a 1/4 in recording tape that operated on a 30-minute loop.
 It therefore retained only that half-hour of the flight before the recorders failed, six minutes before the crash.
 The CVR recording and transcript were covered by a strict privilege under section 28 of the Canadian Transportation Accident Investigation and Safety Board Act and thus were not publicly disclosed, although the air traffic control recordings are less strictly privileged: section 29 of the same act provides only that they may not be used in certain legal proceedings.
 The air traffic control transcripts were released within days of the crash in 1998 and the air traffic control audio was released in May 2007, following a ruling by the Federal Court of Appeal.
 Several key minutes of the air traffic control audio can be found on the Toronto Star web site.

 In 1999, an article in The Wall Street Journal alleged that the pilots disagreed about whether to dump fuel or descend straight to Halifax.
 Based on internal TSB summaries of the CVR recording, the Journal claimed that co-pilot Löw suggested steps aimed at a quick landing, which were ignored or rejected by Captain Zimmermann.
 Swissair and Canadian investigators would not comment on the accuracy of the reporting, with a TSB spokesman deeming it "a reporter's interpretation of a summary document of what might have been" on the CVR.